frame-consulting/DiffFusion.jl/docs/src/pages/overview.md

 The DiffFusion.jl framework covers models for interest rates, exchange rates, equities/indices, inflation, and commodity futures.
 All models can be combined into hybrid models for joint simulation.

 Financial products are composed of cash flows.
-Cash flows for linear products are directly available in the framework.
+Cash flows for linear products and Vanilla options are directly available in the framework.
 New cash flow types can easily be added.

 ### Component Models